-Cropping is an editing tool which allows you to choose what part of a video or image frame you want to be visible.
-It can be useful for cutting out unwanted elements or lines at the edges of a video, or fitting a video to a new aspect ratio.
+Cropping is an editing tool that allows you to choose what part of a video or image frame you want to be visible.
+Cut out unwanted elements or lines at the edges of a video, or fit a video to a new aspect ratio.

-Please note that cropping is different to trimming, zooming, or changing the aspect ratio (dimensions) of a video.
+Please note that cropping is different from trimming, zooming, or changing the aspect ratio (dimensions) of a video.

 Never used Clipchamp before?
 Just visit app.clipchamp.com to create a free account and start using our online video editing tools straight away.

 Is your video or image in a different aspect ratio to your video?
 Easily resize your content and remove the black bars with the cropping tool.

 Start by creating a new video with Clipchamp, then add your video or image files to the Your media library.